seryrzu/centroFlye/README.md

 ## Publications
-- Bzikadze A.V., Pevzner P.A. centroFlye: Assembling Centromeres with Long Error-Prone Reads, 2019, *bioRxiv*
+- Bzikadze A.V., Pevzner P.A. centroFlye: Assembling Centromeres with Long Error-Prone Reads, *Nature Biotechnology, in press*, 2020
 - Dvorkina T., Bzikadze A.V., Pevzner P.A.
-The String Decomposition Problem and its Applications to Centromere Assembly, 2019, *bioRxiv*
+The String Decomposition Problem and its Applications to Centromere Assembly, *Bioinformatics, in press*, 2020
-- Miga, K.H., Koren, S., Rhie, A., Vollger, M.R., Gershman, A., Bzikadze, A., Brooks, S., Howe, E., Porubsky, D., Logsdon, G.A., et al. (2019).
-Telomere-to-telomere assembly of a complete human X chromosome. *bioRxiv*.
+- Miga, K.H., Koren, S., Rhie, A., Vollger, M.R., Gershman, A., Bzikadze, A., Brooks, S., Howe, E., Porubsky, D., Logsdon, G.A., et al. Telomere-to-telomere assembly of a complete human X chromosome, *Nature, in press*, 2020
 - Mikheenko, A., Bzikadze, A.V., Gurevich, A., Miga, K.H., and Pevzner, P.A.
-(2019).
-TandemMapper and TandemQUAST: mapping long reads and assessing/improving assembly quality in extra-long tandem repeats. *bioRxiv*
+TandemMapper and TandemQUAST: mapping long reads and assessing/improving assembly quality in extra-long tandem repeats, *Bioinformatics, in press*, 2020

 ## Contacts